 BRIDGEWATER, NJ - Bridgewater Township has been ranked No. 31 on the 50 best places to live in America by Money.com.

-“I have the distinct pleasure to not only have been born and raised in Bridgewater, but to serve it as an elected official as a councilman and, now, mayor,” Mayor Matthew Moench said in a release.
+“I have the distinct pleasure to not only have been born and raised in Bridgewater, but to serve it as an elected official as a councilman and, now, mayor,” said Mayor Matthew Moench.
 “So while it is an honor to appear in such a prestigious list, it will only go to show the rest of the country what we, as a community, already know.
 Bridgewater is a beautiful and diverse community in every sense of the word and our residents take pride in keeping it that way.”

-Council president Howard Norgalis said in the release that he is excited people across the country will see what Bridgewater has to offer.
+Howard Norgalis, Council president said he is excited people across the country will see what Bridgewater has to offer.

 “We as elected officials strive to provide the best quality of life for our residents that we can, and it is great to be included in a list like this which validates our work and the work of the entire community,” he said.